devorahst/DragonflyProject/assembly/README.md

 7. Change the email to your email in each .job file.

-8. Use "sbatch" followed by the job file to launch the script.
+8. Change directories to the assembly you wish to run and then use "sbatch" followed by the job file to launch the script.
 Correctly running jobs will produce A LOT of files.
 The files that are needed end in targetsFULL_ORTHO.fasta and targets_ORTHO.fasta.